SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Experiments

 \subsection{Evaluation Measures}

-We measure the proposed model performance using standard statistical metric: MSE and Pearson correlation coefficient (PCC).
-We base our discussion using PCC as it is more representative of the performance in such an imbalanced class scenario.
+We measure the proposed models performance using standard statistical metric: We report MSE and PCC for the English dataset, and Precision (PR), Recall (RE), and F1-score for the Arabic Dataset.
+We use PCC, F1-score for ranking as they are more representative of the performance in such an imbalanced class scenario.